sel3-2023-group-01/sel3-2023-group-01.github.io/content/environment/index.md

 exposure of important functionality and the integration of HD-quality cameras.

 ### Realism
 To make the simulation more realistic, we changed the *medium* of the simulation to water - i.e., we increased the density to `1.000` and the viscosity to `0.0009`.
 By doing this the brittle star lost the ability to jump around in the medium (which it shouldn't be able to).
 MuJoCo also allows us to create *currents* using wind.
-We did, however, not have enough time to experiment with this in training, so it remains unused.
+However, we did not have enough time to experiment with this in training, so it remains unused.

 ### Target positions
 The simulation environment provides multiple parameters to control the location of targets.
 First of all, the *distance from the origin* can be set.
 Knowing that the robot spawns at the origin, we can conclude that this is also the distance to the robot.
 By setting this parameter the rotation of the target is randomised but the distance will remain the same.

 If the controller optimization wants to randomize this location, they can provide a *range* with a minimum and a maximum value.
 The target will spawn at a random angle but at a distance in the provided range.

 A final way to set the targets is by placing them along a *circle* at a certain distance.
 The radian of this circle can be set by the previously described arguments, but only the initial angle of the first target will be randomised.
 The gif below this paragraph gives an example of a circle with a radian of 5 and with 5 different target locations.
-The angle of the first target will be between 0 and 2*PI divided by the number of target locations.
+The angle of the first target will be between 0 and 2*π divided by the number of target locations.
 ![Target locations evenly spread around circle](/images/target_pos.gif)

 ### Miscellaneous functionality